moleike/moleike.github.io/content/blog/how-to-build-an-antilibrary.md

 ---

-Last Christmas, I was gifted a nice little book about words that are untranslatable to other languages, aptly entitled, _Lost in translation_---yes, the same title as the film from Sofia Coppola.
+Last Christmas, I was gifted a nice little book about words that are untranslatable to other languages, aptly titled, _Lost in translation_---yes, the same title as the film from Sofia Coppola.
 Now this is very related to sociolinguistics, a subject that I find deeply interesting since I embarked on my Mandarin Chinese learning journey.
 I got a copy of the Spanish version.